onflow/flow-go/pkg/language/docs/language.md

 ## Interfaces

-> 🚧 Status: Interfaces are not implemented yet.
+> 🚧 Status: Interfaces are implemented, but have the syntax `struct S: Interface1, ... {}`

 An interface is an abstract type that specifies the behavior of types that *implement* the interface.
 Interfaces declare the required functions and fields, as well as the access for those declarations, that implementing types need to provide.